kyle-lt/dotnet-distributed-otel-appd/README.md

 - Docker Compose
 - OpenTelemetry Collector
   - Reference the [Otel Collector Demo](https://github.com/open-telemetry/opentelemetry-collector/tree/main/examples/demo)
-  - Also, an example in this [Local Monitoring Stack](https://github.com/kyle-lt/local-monitoring-stack) Repo
+  - Also, an example in this [Local Monitoring Stack](https://github.com/kyle-lt/local-monitoring-stack) Repo that uses a simple setup (no OpenTelemetry Collector Agent required)

    > __Note:__  The Docker versions must support Docker Compose File version 3.2+

-   > __Note:__  Also note that this was built/tested running on Docker for Mac

 ### Steps to Run
 1. Clone this repository to your local machine.